dsmurrell/autobazaar/README.md

+NB.
+Windows users: this may or may not work from Windows.
+I've not been able to test that it works.
+If you manage to get it to work, please let me know.
+I will try to test it on Windows soon.
+I'm happy to set your server up for you if you give me your Digital Ocean API token.

 # autobazaar

 A tool to install the OpenBazaar Server in the cloud ([Digital Ocean](https://m.do.co/c/ae523dc7d5e4) for starters).
 This tool lets you bypass the installation tedium and allows you to run a permanently online store on Digital Ocean's cheapest droplet at $5 a month.
 The installation process should take somewhere between 8 and 11 minutes.
 The tool creates the droplet for you, logs on and installs and runs the OpenBazaar-Server, and sets up an init script which will lauch the server if your computer reboots for whatever reason.